hapax/hapax.github.io/assets/simple-physics.md

 factor of $8 \approx 10$, a whole order of magnitude!
 If you want a well-defined order of magnitude estimate, back away slowly from exponentials.
-Not all is lost, however; it is reasonable to Fermi estimate $n$ itself.
+It is still reasonable to Fermi estimate $n$ itself, but the probability will be less reliable.

 ---